awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 **Note**
 You might receive an error that one of the Availability Zones in your request doesn't have sufficient capacity to create an Amazon EKS cluster\.
 If this happens, the error output contains the Availability Zones that can support a new cluster\.
 Retry creating your cluster with at least two subnets that are located in the supported Availability Zones for your account\.
 For more information, see [Insufficient capacity](troubleshooting.md#ICE)\.

    When your cluster provisioning is complete \(usually between 10 and 15 minutes\), note the **API server endpoint** and **Certificate authority** values\.
-These are used in your kubectl configuration\.
+These are used in your  `kubectl`  configuration\.

 ## Step 2: Create a `kubeconfig` file<a name="eks-configure-kubectl"></a>

-In this section, you create a `kubeconfig` file for your cluster with the AWS CLI update\-kubeconfig command\.
+In this section, you create a `kubeconfig` file for your cluster with the AWS CLI  `update-kubeconfig`  command\.

 **To create your `kubeconfig` file with the AWS CLI**

-1. Use the AWS CLI update\-kubeconfig command to create or update a `kubeconfig` for your cluster\.
+1. Use the AWS CLI  `update-kubeconfig`  command to create or update a `kubeconfig` for your cluster\.
    + By default, the resulting configuration file is created at the default kubeconfig path \(`.kube/config`\) in your home directory or merged with an existing kubeconfig at that location\.
 You can specify another path with the `--kubeconfig` option\.
-   + You can specify an IAM role ARN with the `--role-arn` option to use for authentication when you issue kubectl commands\.
+   + You can specify an IAM role ARN with the `--role-arn` option to use for authentication when you issue  `kubectl`  commands\.
 Otherwise, the IAM entity in your default AWS CLI or SDK credential chain is used\.
-You can view your default AWS CLI or SDK identity by running the aws sts get\-caller\-identity command\.
+You can view your default AWS CLI or SDK identity by running the  `aws sts get-caller-identity`  command\.
-   + For more information, see the help page with the aws eks update\-kubeconfig help command or see [update\-kubeconfig](https://docs.aws.amazon.com/cli/latest/reference/eks/update-kubeconfig.html) in the *AWS CLI Command Reference*\.
+   + For more information, see the help page with the  `aws eks update-kubeconfig help`  command or see [update\-kubeconfig](https://docs.aws.amazon.com/cli/latest/reference/eks/update-kubeconfig.html) in the *AWS CLI Command Reference*\.
 **Note**
 To run the following command, you must have permission to the use the `eks:DescribeCluster` API action with the cluster that you specify\.
 For more information, see [Amazon EKS identity\-based policy examples](security_iam_id-based-policy-examples.md)\.